flashnuke/wifi-deauth/README.md

 * Tested on Kali NetHunter

-**IMPORTANT!**
+**IMPORTANT**
-* In some cases you might see the same SSID on different channels due to overlapping. </br> Most overlapping should be eliminated by scanning only non-overlapping channels (2.4GHz channels: 1, 6, 11) but might still occur in 5GHz channels (anything above channel 14)
+Channel overlapping should be eliminated by scanning only non-overlapping channels. </br>
-* Some network APs operate on both 5GHz and 2.4GHz under the same BSSID name.
-In order to truly bring it down, I usually run simltaneously two processes with 2 separate network interfaces, one for 2.4GHz and one for 5GHz
+However, some network APs operate on both 5GHz and 2.4GHz under the same BSSID name.
+In order to truly bring the AP down, I usually run simultaneously two processes with 2 separate network interfaces, one for 2.4GHz and one for 5GHz

 ## How it works